-5.4 How to Get Repairs Done
+5.4 How to instruct a Repair

-If the Association is responsible for a repair you should report it to the office staff and we will arrange for the work to be carried out within specific timescales.
+If the Association is responsible for a repair, you should report it to the office and we will arrange for the work to be carried out within specific timescales.
 Please give as much detail as you can about the nature of the problem.
+You can also report a repair by visiting our website.

 It is also necessary for you to tell us when workmen will be able to gain access to your home, so that we can arrange an appropriate time for the work to be done.
+We may also ask you to e-mail us photographs.